patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Next, add a new command to the `package.json` file to serve the app as a local application rather than a federated module.
+👉 Next, add a new `dev-local` command to the `package.json` file to start the local development server:

 ```json
 {